versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 ### Generating Tiles

 If pre-built tiles don't meet your needs, you can generate custom tiles for a specific region, date, or configuration.
-We are currently transitioning from [Tilemaker](https://tilemaker.org/) to [Planetiler](https://github.com/onthegomap/planetiler) for OSM vector tile generation; see the guide: [How to generate tiles from OSM](../guides/generate_tiles_from_osm.md).
+OSM vector tiles are generated with [Planetiler](https://github.com/onthegomap/planetiler), using our [Shortbread profile](https://github.com/versatiles-org/planetiler); see the guide: [How to generate tiles from OSM](../guides/generate_tiles_from_osm.md).
+Planetiler already produces the published tilesets, replacing the earlier [Tilemaker](https://tilemaker.org/)-based generator, but the profile is still **beta** — output details may still change.

 ### Container Format